Skip to content

 --change-set-name update-subnets

-• Create failure: All resources created so far are deleted
+• Create failure: All resources created successfully so far are systematically deleted, leaving the environment clean.

-• Update failure: All changes are reverted to the previous state
+• Update failure: All modifications are reverted meticulously to the previous state, maintaining system stability.

 main.yaml